usewaypoint/email-builder-js/README.md

 ---

+## Self hosting the Editor

+A self-hosted version of the editor is coming soon.
+In the mean time you can use the packages/sample-editor as an example.

+---

 ## Contribute

 Feel free to report any bug on the issues page.
 If possible, please add steps, information, screenshots, or videos to help us reproduce them.